-Well, last weekend I decided to take a much needed time-out and escape to the English countryside for the day with my parents.
+Last weekend, I took a much needed time-out and escaped to the English countryside for the day with my parents.
 Our destination – the picturesque market town of Cirencester in the Cotswolds…

 Setting out from central London mid-Sunday morning, we arrived at the Kings Head a couple of hours and several winding country-roads later, just in time for lunch.

 The hotel is an integral part of the town’s community, with records showing that it existed as a coaching inn all the way back in 1550!

 It recently underwent an extensive refurb, which whilst adding a contemporary touch, simultaneously accentuated several original features – from the preserved piece of Roman mosaic in the reception area, to the gorgeous exposed Cotswolds stone.

 With the hotel’s entrance leading quite conveniently into the bar area, it was all too easy for us to embrace the #WeekendVibes…

 A refreshing mix of gin, elderflower liqeueur, apple juice and lime topped off with ginger beer – my Kings Guard cocktail was exactly what a summer’s Sunday should sip like!

 We lunched in the hotel’s cosy restaurant, taking our pick from the Sunday specials and regular deli menu.